j624364/asca-rust/doc.md

 ### IPA Characters

-ASCA recognises over 300 base IPA phones which can be modified with any of 30 diacritics.
+ASCA recognises over 360 base IPA phones which can be modified with any of 30 diacritics.
 Meaning that most commonly used IPA codepoints are representable, including:
 - Clicks (Velar, uvular, and uvular contour)
 - Ejectives & Implosives
 - Voiceless, Creaky, & Breathy Phonation
 - Syllabic Consonants
-- Affricates
+- Affricates and Pre-nasalised stops
 - Advanced & Retracted Tongue Root
 - Labialised, Glottalised, Velarised, Palatalised, Pharyngealised (etc.) Segments